scribu/wp-proper-network-activation/readme.txt

 Tested up to: 3.0
 Stable tag: trunk

-Avoid errors when using WP MU network activation
+Avoid errors when using WordPress MultiSite network activation

 == Description ==